 #2: He says his wealth has no real utility for him.
 But he thinks it can have great utility for others.

-It appears he has lived his entire life on under $100K per year (my guess).
-And above that the money just doesn’t seem to have any use for him.
+It appears he has lived his entire life on under $100K per year (my guess, supported by his past comments).
+And above that amount, the money just doesn’t seem to have any use for him.

-However, he then said that his wealth could have great utility for others.
+However, he also said that this wealth could have great utility for others.
 It could impact other peoples’ lives, such as by sending people to school or by building wells for villages.

 I think this contrast in perceived utility (none for him, lots for others) makes him even less likely to spend it on himself.
 He did mention that he kept the wealth over the years because he is good at turning it into more money.
 But now he is actively deploying it to situations where it has real utility.